cli-github-dev/vision/README.md

 - I don't know how to run this application 😰
   - If you search your problem ENOUGH, open the issue please.
     - You must submit additional information like "What have you tried?", "When does the error happen?", "Do you see any error in the console?", "Submit your states using screenshots."
+- I wanna change the query frequency.
+What can I do?
+  - First, there are two locations that setted 300 seconds
+  - steampipe cache time(ttl) : /steampipe/aws.spc
+    - If you change a value, It makes difference in caching time for results
+    - It affects to 'Editor' menu(When you query directly)
+  - /.env SP_TTL
+    - If you change a value, It makes difference in querying the 'batch' server to steampipe periodic
+    - It affects almost all menus
+  - For example, if you want to update the 'Editor' query real-time / other menus every 5 minutes, set the following:
+    - /steampipe/aws.spc : cache = false / cache_ttl = 0
+    - /.env : SP_TTL=300

 ## Special Thanks